Use of excessive force by the Police Command of the Islamic Republic of Iran: Iranian Police Criminal Investigation Department - Polis Agahi Faraja

-The reasons and associated effects
+Reasons and associated effects

-The obligation to prevent the violation of Sharia
+Obligation to prevent the violation of Sharia

 According to a report by Euronews in 2020, some believe that the obligation of the Islamic Republic of Iran's police to prevent the violation of Sharia rulings by the people has led the police, in this period, to become more of a source of psychological insecurity among citizens rather than a foundation for the safety of the people.
 Saeed Madani, a sociologist, stated that the obligation for the Police Command to prevent the violation of Sharia laws is ambiguous; the Police Command is considered a judicial authority, not a religious or Sharia authority, and most of the interventions by the Police Commande have been related to violations of the law.
 Regarding the hijab, depending on the policies and laws given to the Law Enforcement Force, this force may resort to harsh actions against those whose hijab does not meet the standards of the Islamic Republic.
 He also mentioned that for a long time, one of the daily duties of the Law Enforcement Force had been to collect satellite dishes from the people, a policy directed by the Ministry of Interior.

-The inconsistency of police behavior
+Inconsistency of police behavior

 In a normal situation, the public's reaction to the presence of the Police has been different, as the behavior of the Police towards the people of the country has also varied.
 ThePolice has exhibited completely different or diverse behaviors in affluent and middle-class areas compared to impoverished or peripheral neighborhoods.
 Therefore, from this perspective, the behavior of the Police has not followed a consistent protocol.
 The presence of the Police in northern parts of the city has been seen as a source of safety or security, while in the southern parts of the city (which are described as areas of poverty in this period), the presence of the Police signifies tension, confrontation, and psychological insecurity.

-The role of social media
+Role of social media

 Saeed Madani, a sociologist, stated: "Thanks to the virtual space and the technological communication tools available to the people of Iran, this incident has been captured on video and made publicly visible, something that was almost impossible in the past.
 In this regard, it seems that the behavior of the Iranian police has become much more cautious and precise.
 The ability to watch police violence in virtual spaces can play a very important role in controlling police brutality.
 In addition, public opinion is also shaped through the virtual space, and this can lay the groundwork for future public reactions to police violence."